Saigō Jūdō: Imperial Japanese Army

-In 1869, two years after the establishment of the Meiji government, Saigō went to Europe with General Yamagata Aritomo to study European military organizations, tactics and technologies.
-After his return to Japan, he was appointed a lieutenant-general in the new Imperial Japanese Army.
-He commanded Japanese expeditionary forces in the Taiwan Expedition of 1874.
+In 1869, two years after the establishment of the Meiji government, Saigō travelled to Europe with Yamagata Aritomo to study the military systems of Prussia, France and Russia.
+He returned to Japan the following year and rose through a series of posts in the new military bureaucracy, eventually becoming a lieutenant-general in the Imperial Japanese Army.

+In 1874 he was appointed governor-general of the office overseeing Taiwan affairs and given command of Japan's expeditionary force for the Taiwan Expedition of 1874.
+Britain and the United States objected to the planned expedition on the grounds it would destabilise the region, and the Japanese government moved to call it off; Saigō proceeded regardless, landing with roughly 3,600 troops that May.
+The campaign against the island's indigenous villages succeeded within weeks, but disease took a much heavier toll on his force than combat did — records from the period put combat deaths at around a dozen against more than 500 deaths from malaria among his men.
+China formally protested the expedition, but a settlement brokered with British mediation saw it pay an indemnity and recognise Japan's actions, a result that also strengthened Japan's claim to the Ryukyu Kingdom.
+Saigō was awarded the First Class Order of Merit in 1876 in recognition of his role.

 In 1873, his brother Saigō Takamori resigned from the government, over the rejection of his proposal to invade Korea during the Seikanron debate.
 Many other officials from the Satsuma region followed suit.
 However, Saigō Jūdō continued to remain loyal to the Meiji government.
-Upon the death of his brother in the Satsuma Rebellion, Saigō Jūdō became the primary political leader from Satsuma.
+When the Satsuma Rebellion broke out in 1877, Saigō declined to join his brother's side; while Yamagata Aritomo led government forces against the rebels, Saigō took over Yamagata's duties as acting head of the army back in Tokyo.
+Upon the death of his brother in that rebellion, Saigō Jūdō became the primary political leader from Satsuma.
 In accord with the kazoku peerage system enacted in 1884, he received the title of count (hakushaku).